These DIY lemon ice cubes take just 5 minutes of work and add a fancy festive flair to your water for parties or company.

 Then I wake up and realize I’m sleep deprived, my house is a mess, and may have forgotten to brush my hair for three days.

 But I do have super easy technique for lemon ice cubes that takes almost no time or effort on my part, but makes my party seem fancy and special.

-Not just pouring citrus juice into regular ice cubes, but beautiful, colorful, slices of real lemons, limes, and tangerines frozen in ice.
+I don’t mean just pouring lemon juice into an ice cube tray, but beautiful, colorful, slices of real lemons, limes, and tangerines frozen in rounds of ice.

 If I have a party, I’ll use them all in a giant beverage jar.
-If I’m having a friend over for lunch, I can put two or three in a pitcher of water.
-It’s just a simple touch that says, my time with you is special.
+If I’m having a friend over for lunch, or a family over for dinner, I can put two or three lemon ice cubes in a pitcher of water.
+It’s just a simple touch that says, “my time with you is special”.